112 Years Ago

-“Actually, that’s not—,” Leandros began, then decided it might be better not to correct her on the mode of address.
+“Actually, that’s not—,” Leandros began, then deciding the improper mode of address worked in their favor.
 He cleared his throat.
 “Take us to him.
 You’ve wasted enough of my time already.”

 Roman hid a smile at Leandros’ sudden imperious tone.

 “Yes, Your Highness,” the sentry said.
 “Minoas, take them to the Councilor.”